jleung/phishing_pot/README.md

 * Your servers are not configured correctly and allow attackers to carry out email spoofing attacks.
 #### Can I integrate this repository into my feeds?
 See ![LICENSE](https://github.com/rf-peixoto/phishing_pot/blob/main/LICENSE)
+---
+Due to the constant use of this repository by multi-billion dollar corporations that have never contributed, coupled with the significant maintenance effort, this is the last public commit of Phishing_Pot.
+New updates will only be shared with individual researchers.
+Total number of samples, including private ones: 10362.